Late evening, mid-winter, outside Armidale, along the old highway – that’s lonely.

 The car thief raised his head without turning.

 “I told you, Darryl, a long time ago.
-I’m not Quinlivin.
+There’s nobody outside and I’m not Quinlivin.
 If I were, do you think I’d be going to all this trouble…”

 He froze.
 Was there a change in the voice of the other, a sharper tone, just as he said the last few words?